springdoc/springdoc-openapi/docs/index.md

 *   Documentation can be available at the following enpoint for YAML format: /openapi.yml

 ### Integration of the libray in a spring-boot 2 projet:
-*   You just need to add the library to the list of your project dependencies.
-*   No additional configuration is needed.
+*   Add the library to the list of your project dependencies.
+(No additional configuration is needed)

 ```maven
    <dependency>